Heat shields for Clearance Reduction

 Clearances are important because wood stoves get very hot while in operation.
 Combustible materials that are too close to the stove can heat up past their autoignition temperature, and catch fire.
 A spark is not required to start a fire, just heat, fuel, and oxygen.

 In most cases, clearance violations will not cause a fire immediately.
 As material is repeatedly heated, it deteriorates on a molecular level and its autoignition temperature begins to drop in a process is called pyrolysis.
 After months or years of repeated heating, a surface that "hadn't had a problem yet" can spontaneously burst into flames.

-To be safe, combustible materials should never exceed 200 degrees F. If you observe potentially combustible materials around a stove discoloring, that can be an indication that pyrolysis is occurring.
+To be safe, exposed combustible materials around the stove should never exceed 117 degrees F over ambient temperature, and unexposed areas (under the hearth, for example) should never exceed 90 degrees F over ambient.
+If you observe potentially combustible materials around a stove discoloring, that can be an indication that pyrolysis is occurring.
 But you won't always be able to see it.

 What Happens When you Cheat

 Clearance violations are an especially dangerous problem because they often don't cause a fire immediately.
 Sometimes pyrolysis is visible as discoloration or charring on the surface of combustibles, but sometimes the pyrolysis can occur inside a wall.
 You could use your wood stove with no problems for months or years until one day, your wall catches fire from the inside without warning.